In-Situ Tweedie Discrete Diffusion Models: Methodology

 \subsection{Single and Multiple Token Generation}

-\paragraph{Classification.} For single-label classification, ADD diffuses and denoises one-hot vectors corresponding to class labels.
+\paragraph{Classification.} For single-label classification, TDD diffuses and denoises one-hot vectors corresponding to class labels.
 Conditioning (e.g., image features) guides the denoising process, while timestep-conditioned cross-entropy supervision enforces categorical fidelity.
 We adopt a simple Transformer to inject conditioning into the diffusion block (see Fig.~\ref{fig:overview}).
-This setup demonstrates the stability and efficiency of ADD in the simplest categorical setting.
+This setup demonstrates the stability and efficiency of TDD in the simplest categorical setting.